 Scotland is where you do not want to gazump a buyer on your property, as it’s actually illegal.
 The main difference with the Scottish system is that unlike in England and Wales where gazumping is acceptable until exchange of contracts, in Scotland an offer accepted verbally is legally binding.
 Legislation means that being gazumped as well as gazundered over the Scottish border is pretty near impossible.
 Good to know if you’re thinking of moving there.

 You can discover all the ins and outs of this Scottish legislation here.

 FYI: In case you’re wondering, gazundering is, in essence, the opposite of gazumping.
 It’s when a buyer lowers their offer on the property they’ve agreed to buy.
 This may be because of a negative survey, financial issues or more personal reasons.

 As gazumping typically happens in a seller’s market, it’s little surprise that cases have spiked during the COVID pandemic.
-High demand and a relatively low supply, fed by the uncertainty of the whole coronavirus situation, made 2020 into the perfect gazumping-ground.
+High demand and a relatively low supply, fed by the uncertainty of the whole coronavirus situation, made 2020 the perfect gazumping ground.
 Don’t believe us?
-Here’s three reasons why…
+Here are three reasons why…

 The most obvious answer to this question would of course be the Stamp Duty Holiday, which should be coming to an end on March 31st.
 The scheme allowed buyers to save up to £15,000 on the purchase of a property – one of the main drivers behind the market’s recent rush of activity.
 A rush that has created fierce competition and led to a spout of gazundering as sellers do all they can to increase their profit margins.
 Be that gazumping a buyer because of a higher offer, or simply for another buyer’s stronger, more proceedable position.
 For instance, a cash buyer (like us) or someone with no dependant sale.